 - Take one (1) outside piece of fabric and one (1) lining and line up the short edge of the fabric right sides together.
 Do the same with the other set of fabrics.
 This will be the top of your bag.
 If you are using directional fabric, make sure that you have the print going the right direction. 🙂

-- Sew a 1/2-inch seam across, right sides together, sewing the outside and lining fabrics together.
+- Sew a 1/2-inch seam across with a straight stitch, right sides together, sewing the outside and lining fabrics together.

 - Press the seam open on both pieces.